Skip to content

 Sentinel

-A lightweight process supervisor CLI for managing background processes.
+A lightweight process orchestrator CLI

 Features